25 Ways to Become More Self-Sufficient This Year

 This one rarely makes lists like these about self-sufficiency, but it’s so very important for so many reasons.
 For starters, if you’re fit and healthy, you’re less likely to get sick and injured, which means you’re also less likely to become dependent on doctors and drugs.
 Second, when you’re in good shape, you’re better able to do things like haul animal feed and water, stack hay, fix fence, chop wood and tend your garden without injuring yourself or becoming winded before you’ve even begun.

 Finally, getting in great shape means you’ll also be better equipped to take care of yourself and your family in the event of an emergency.
 After all, if that zombie apocalypse does ever come, you’re gonna wanna be able to outrun them.

 The Benefits of Self-Sufficiency

 Becoming more self-sufficient and being able to care and provide for yourself and your family is an increasingly important goal in a world full of uncertainty.
-Whether you want to be more prepared for a widespread emergency like a natural disaster or economic collapse, you’re looking for a little extra security in the case of a more personal crisis like a job loss or medical emergency or you simply want more control over your life and to be less dependent on other people, corporations and government entities to take care of you, well my friend then you have come to the right place.
+Whether you want to be more prepared for a widespread emergency like a natural disaster or economic collapse (or, I don’t know, a global pandemic, perhaps?), you’re looking for a little extra security in the case of a more personal crisis like a job loss or medical emergency or you simply want more control over your life and to be less dependent on other people, corporations and government entities to take care of you, well my friend then you have come to the right place.

 If you haven’t had a chance yet, I invite you to spend a little time browsing the content on this blog.
 All of it is geared toward empowering and inspiring you to become more self-sufficient and teaching you valuable skills (like the ones mentioned above) that will serve you well on your journey.